 The call operation for this specific node returned Result.

 '''

 {Class, ExceptionReason}

 '''

 The call operation for this specific node raised an exception of class Class with exception reason ExceptionReason.
-These corresponds the the exceptions that erpc:call/5 can raise.
+These correspond to the exceptions that call/5 can raise.

-erpc:multicall/5 fails with an {erpc, badarg} error exception if:
+multicall/5 fails with an {erpc, badarg} error exception if: